-Christie Brinkley, 65, Holds Up Her Top In A String Bikini: ‘She’s Such A Beach!’
+Christie Brinkley, 66, Holds Up Her Top In A String Bikini: 'She's Such A Beach!'

 Earlier this month, the former Sports Illustrated Swimsuit model wowed her 661,000 followers in another sizzling bikini upload as she gave a look at the stunning scenery of the tropical island.

-In the first photo, she wowed in a red and white string two-piece.
-Christie had a red jacket tied around her waist and walked barefoot along the beach with a large stick in her hand that she lifted over her head as her blond locks blew in the breeze.
+In the first photo, she posed in a red and white string two-piece.
+Christie had a red jacket tied around her waist and walked barefoot along the beach with a large stick in her hand, which she lifted over her head as her blond locks blew in the breeze.